Anioko/flask-user-management/README.md

 ### Installation

-Git clone or download the project files:
+1. Git clone or download the project files:
 ```
 git clone https://github.com/hazzillrodriguez/travel-pass.git
 ```

-Create and activate the virtual environment then install requirements:
+2. Create and activate the virtual environment then install requirements:
 ```
 python -m venv env
 source env/Scripts/activate
 pip install -r requirements.txt
 ```

-Set the environment variables:
+3. Set the environment variables:
 ```
 export FLASK_APP=run.py
 export FLASK_ENV=development
 ```

-Run migrations:
+4. Run migrations:
 ```
 flask db init
 flask db migrate
 flask db upgrade
 ```

-Modify the `create_admin.py` file with your email and password then run:
+5. Modify the `create_admin.py` file with your email and password then run:
 ```
 python create_admin.py
 ```

 ### Update Configuration Settings

-Before you can use this application, you will have to configure your Gmail account and password that will be used to send emails.
+6. Before you can use this application, you will have to configure your Gmail account and password that will be used to send emails.
 Instead of editing `config.py` and checking in sensitive information into the code repository, these settings can be set using OS environment variables in your `.bashrc` or `.bash_profile` shell configuration file.
 ```
-export EMAIL_USER = 'you_email@example.com'
+export EMAIL_USER = 'your_email@example.com'
 export EMAIL_PASS = 'your_password'
 ```
-If you are using a Google SMTP server, you must enable ***Less secure app access*** on your account.
+Note: If you are using a Google SMTP server, you must enable ***Less secure app access*** on your account.

-Start the development web server:
+7. Start the development web server:
 ```
 flask run
 ```